 Many of his finest surviving villas and palaces are included on this tour, as well as some of the lesser-known and less accessible ones.

 Fly at c.
-2.00pm (British Airways) from London Gatwick to Venice.
+2.00pm (12.35pm in March 2019) (British Airways) from London Gatwick to Venice.
 Drive to Vicenza where all five nights are spent.

 See in Vicenza several palaces by Palladio including the Palazzo Thiene and the colonnaded Palazzo Chiericati.
 His chief civic works here are the Basilica – the mediaeval town hall nobly encased in classical guise – and the Teatro Olimpico, the earliest theatre of modern times.